Anjum799/Aadhar_card/README.md

 # 🔧 Technologies/Libraries Used
 Python 3.x
-random – to generate random Aadhaar numbers datetime – for te handling os – for path handling
+random – to generate random Aadhaar numbers datetime – for dte handling os – for path handling